 There are a few things we do know.
 Most child development experts agree that while passive screen time–such as putting your child in front of a device for a Peppa Pig marathon–might be entertaining, it isn’t going to provide a rich learning experience.
 In this case, it doesn’t make a difference whether they’re watching on TV or a tablet: the experience is broadly the same.

-If kids are left with screen-based babysitters, then they are not interacting with caregivers and the physical world.
 Having a video or TV on when a child is doing something else can distract them from play and learning, negatively affecting their development.
 Hours of background TV has also been found to reduce child–parent interaction, which has an adverse impact on language development.
 This displacement is a big concern: if kids are left with screen-based babysitters then they are not interacting with caregivers and the physical world.
 There are only so many hours in a day, and the time spent with screens comes at the expense of other, potentially better, activities.

 Under-threes, in particular, need a balance of activities, including instructed play, exploring the natural environment, manipulating physical toys and socializing with other children and grown-ups.
 The rise in screen use means less of all of these things.
 “Parents need to think strategically,” says pediatrician Dimitri Christakis, director of the Center for Child Health, Behavior and Development at the Seattle Children’s Research Institute.
 “If your child has 12 hours awake and two of those are spent eating, how will you allocate the rest of the time?”